|

 The round ? (help) button at the top right of the DLI_SNUB-Launcher panel will open your default web browser and bring you to this online manual.
 You may also use the Help menu in the Mac menu bar for direct access to every page of Mastering LightWave ScreamerNet on Mac OS X for more detailed information and tutorials about all aspects of using ScreamerNet lwsn on Mac OS X.

 Click the lwsn Path button or drag lwsn (or ScreamerNet for LW9) from the Finder to the button or field to set the path to the ScreamerNet UB lwsn application to launch.
 The first time DLI_SNUB-Launcher is run the lwsn Path will default to look for a file named lwsn in the bin folder in the same folder as the DLI_SNUB-Launcher application or the latest LightWave Layout.
 If you place DLI_SNUB-Launcher in the /Applications/NewTek/LightWave3D folder before its first launch, it will set the lwsn Path to the correct location without any further adjustment.
-If you wish to run DLI_SNUB-Launcher from a different location, or wish to use a ScreamerNet UB lwsn from another location, simply click the lwsn Path button and select the ScreamerNet UB lwsn file that you would like to use or, drag-and-drop it from the Finder to the lwsn button or text field.
-Once set, the lwsn Path is saved between launches of all versions of DLI_SNUB-Launcher, including the free lite version.

 This toggle button shows which license version of DLI_SNUB-Launcher you are running, the free lite unregistered version, or one of the two registered versions, STD 10 node, or PRO unlimited.
 The registered versions will enable the saving of all the custom settings below the divider lines.
 The free lite version will only save the lwsn path above the divider lines, the custom settings below the divider lines must be reset each time it’s launched.
 See Registration & Ordering above for more information about the various DLI_SNUB-Launcher licenses that are available.

 Click the -c Config Folder button or drag-and-drop a folder from the Finder to the button or field to set the path to the folder that holds the config files for ScreamerNet UB lwsn.
 This is the ScreamerNet -c command line argument.
-When DLI_SNUB-Launcher is first launched it will first look for

-folder and if not found it will next look for the default config
+When DLI_SNUB-Launcher is first launched it will first look for a custom Preferences folder inside the LightWave3D folder and if not found it will next look for the default config folder:

-folder: NOTE: LightWave 9 users will need to manually set this to LightWave 9’s default config folder: /Users/CurrentUser/Library/Preferences/LightWave3D/ This custom setting is only saved between launches for the registered versions.
+NOTE: LightWave 9 users will need to manually set this to LightWave 9’s default config folder: /Users/CurrentUser/Library/Preferences/LightWave3D/

 The check mark allows you to enable/disable a custom content folder.
 Once enabled, click the -d Content Folder button or drag-and-drop a folder from the Finder to the button or text field to set the path to the content folder you wish to use to render scenes, objects and images from.
 When disabled, the content folder that was last set in the config file from within LightWave will be used instead.
 This is the ScreamerNet -d command line argument.
-When loading scenes to render in standalone mode -3, DLI_SNUB-Launcher will warn you of a content folder mismatch and allow you to override this setting with the detected scene content folder.
-This custom setting is only saved between launches for the registered versions.

--q Quiet Mode |
+-q Quiet Mode

 This check mark turns the -q Quiet Mode on/off to limit the amount of output ScreamerNet sends to the Terminal or to the log file.
 This is the ScreamerNet -q command line argument.
 This custom setting is only saved between launches for the registered versions.

--t Time Check Interval |
+-t Time Check Interval

 The check mark allows you to enable/disable the time check interval that ScreamerNet UB lwsn will use to check for commands to abort or report status.
 Enter the number of seconds for the time check interval in the text field.
 This is the -t ScreamerNet command line argument.